danrosg/SBUX-CloudLearningJourney/202/instructions.md

   <li>Edit the parameters
   <li>Deploy using the CLI or Powershell deployment scripts (remember to validate before you deploy)
 </ol>
+<h3>Once deployment is complete</h3>
-To use the application, simply navigate to the web app URL (in the example above, the URL would be http://nameyouenterede.azurewebsites.net).
+You can try using the application. simply navigate to the web app URL (the URL would be something like http://nameyouenterede.azurewebsites.net).
 You'll see the following web application:
 Sample Todo application

 <img src="https://docs.microsoft.com/en-us/azure/cosmos-db/media/create-website/image2.png">